Posts

 Image

-A few months ago, I offered to mop the floor of a friend's house who was quite busy with her newborn son.
+A few months ago, I offered to help out my daughter in law, who was quite busy with my newborn grandson and two year old granddaughter.
 She smiled with appreciation, grabbed a remote control and said, "Okay, I'll send Dobby home".
-I stood there very perplexed, wondering who is "Dobby" - and why is she sending him home?
+I stood there perplexed, wondering who is "Dobby" - and why is she sending him home?
 After explaining that was what they called their robot vacuum (cleverly adopted from the "house elf" of Harry Potter), I realized how out of touch I had become with technology.
 Turns out, there is a handy "home" button on the remote control.
 I watched in amazement as that busy little thing zoomed obediently back to it's charging station.
 The Bible tells us that this world is not our home.
 We are just sojourners, serving as God's Ambassadors in order to represent Him to a dying world which is in desperate need of His love.
-As the old hymn says, "this world is not my home, I'm a just a-pass'n through, my treasures are laid up for me
+As the old hymn says, "this world is not my home, I'm a just a-pass'n through, my treasure

 Built to Last